lmolent/alpine-rsyslog/README.md

 # alpine-rsyslog
 apline rsyslog server

+mysyslog is a graylog with a syslog tcp listener

-store and forward use --link mysyslog:forwarder and when you start mysyslog use --hostname mysyslog
+store and forward use --link mysyslog:graylog and when you start mysyslog use --hostname mysyslog